Legal Analysis, Writing, and Skills - LAWS

 Students will be notified about their respective LAWS section and the name of the professor for their section closer to the start of Orientation.
 Once assignments are made, students will not be permitted to switch LAWS sections.
 Students remain with their assigned section faculty member throughout both LAWS I and LAWS II.

-LAWS Track Preferences for SCALE and Evening Students
+LAWS Track Preferences for Online and SCALE Students

 Selecting a Track Based on the Reasons You Chose to Go to Law School